aplbrain/grandlite/README.md

   -h, --help            show this help message and exit -o {csv,json,jsonl}, --output {csv,json,jsonl}
                         The output format to use.
+  -q QUERY, --query QUERY
-  --query QUERY         If not provided, enters an interactive prompt.
+                        If not provided, enters an interactive prompt.
   -l {cypher,dotmotif}, --language {cypher,dotmotif}
                         The query language to use (default: cypher).
+  --stats               Print statistics about the graph and exit.
 ```

 ## Examples